-Blewett Pass closed due to jackknifed semitrucks
+Blewett Pass reopens after jackknifed semitrucks close road

-Blewett Pass is closed with no estimated time of reopening Monday afternoon due to multiple jackknifed semitrucks, according to the Washington State Department of Transportation.
+Blewett Pass reopened Monday afternoon after multiple jackknifed semitrucks closed the pass, according to the Washington State Department of Transportation.

-The pass is closed from milepost 149.7 at the junction with Highway 970 east of Cle Elum to milepost 185 at the junction with Highway 2 at the Big Y. There is no detour available and compact snow and ice is on the road.
+The pass was closed at around 2 p.m. from milepost 149.7 at the junction with Highway 970 east of Cle Elum to milepost 185 at the junction with Highway 2 at the Big Y. There was no detour available.

+Traction tires are advised and oversized vehicles are prohibited on the pass.

 Westbound I-90 closed for about four hours Sunday night due to a jackknifed semi.